 ALA will provide an academic program where all students are motivated to achieve their ultimate potential.
 This includes students who are identified as Academic and Intellectually Gifted.
-We will identify these students by using a variety of formative assessment data collected by our teachers and administrators.
-This includes benchmark assessment data, performance, and proven Cognitive Abilities tests.
+We will identify these students by using a variety of formative assessment data collected by our teachers and This includes benchmark assessment administrators. data, performance, and proven Cognitive Abilities tests.
 Once the screening process is completed and students identified, ALA will create Individualized plans for each student based on their giftedness.
 These plans will provide specific strategies that allow the student to participate in enrichment activities that accelerate the student's learning.
-These include but are not limited to Science Olympiad, Math Superstars, Geography Bee, Spelling Bee, National Junior Honor Society, and the use of other digital academic resources that provide content based on the students ability level. their core classes identified students will be grouped homogeneously in their Language Arts and Math classes.
-These ability groupings teachers to teach each class based on their level and meet their individual needs.
+These include but are not limited to Science Olympiad, Math Superstars, Geography Bee, Spelling Bee, National Junior Honor Society, and the use of other digital academic resources that provide content based on the students ability level.

+their core classes identified students will be grouped homogeneously in their Language Arts and Math classes.
+These ability groupings will allow teachers to teach each class based on their level and meet their individual needs.
 In the the higher level classes teachers will be able to accelerate AIG students by providing activities, readings, and assignments that push them to maximize their ability.

-Our Project Based Leadership and digital media curriculum will also benefit While participating in these relevant projects students our AIG students. will have the ability to determine their level of depth based on the detailed rubrics provided.
-Each rubric will explicitly state what student to receive an the assessment of distinguished, accomplished, proficient or developing.
-Each level will be differentiated by the depth of knowledge shown by the student and their proficiency at making the necessary connections between the project and the objectives Also all project based leadership within the standard course of study. projects provide an element of student choice and voice.
+Our Project Based Leadership and digital media curriculum will also benefit our AIG students.
+While participating in these relevant projects students will have the ability to determine their level of depth based on the detailed rubrics provided.
+Each rubric will explicitly state what student to receive an assessment of required of the distinguished, accomplished, proficient or developing.
+Each level will be differentiated by the depth of knowledge shown by the student and their proficiency at making the necessary connections between the project and the objectives within the standard course of study.
+Also all project based leadership projects provide an element of student choice and voice.
 This will allow AIG students to make decisions about their own learning based on their interests and motivations.